KuCoin Shares (KCS) Price Hits $1.17

-KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the dollar during the 24-hour period ending at 9:00 AM Eastern on August 28th.
-One KuCoin Shares coin can now be bought for about $1.17 or 0.00002994 BTC on exchanges.
+KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the dollar during the one day period ending at 21:00 PM Eastern on August 29th.
 KuCoin Shares has a market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
-During the last week, KuCoin Shares has traded up 19.9% against the dollar.
+One KuCoin Shares coin can currently be bought for approximately $1.17 or 0.00002994 BTC on major cryptocurrency exchanges.
+In the last seven days, KuCoin Shares has traded 19.9% higher against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.